discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 When attesting to a particular outcome for the event the oracle appends `=` and the outcome text onto the event id and signs the result.
 For example, if the outcome of `NBA/s2019/2020-08-11/PHI_PHX?vs` is `PHX_win` then the oracle signs `NBA/s2019/2020-08-11/PHI_PHX?vs=PHX_win`.

-### Source Identifiers

-If the first segment of a path contains an `@` symbol then the text that precedes it is a _source identifier_.
-The source identifier describes a third party that the oracle is using to decide the outcome.
-This allows an oracle to explicitly state that it is vulnerable to manipulation from this party and therefore abdicate part of its usual responsibility.
-The oracle is conveying that it may blindly attest to whatever the source tells it without verifying it.

-An oracle who does not provide a source identifier is asserting that it will take the measurement of the event itself or otherwise verify it somehow before attesting to it.
-It is completely acceptable from the point of view of this specification for an oracle to omit a source identifier even if in reality it is only using one online source to decide the outcome; it is simply a question of whether the oracle finds it advantageous to inform its users of this fact.

-Clients should interpret the event that the event id is describing as if the source identifier were absent.

-Examples:

-- `espn.com@NBA/s2019/2020-08-11/PHI_PHX?vs` indicates the oracle is using `espn.com` to determine the outcome of the `NBA` match (it is not watching the match itself).
-- `wttr.in@Earth/Paris/2020-08-19?weather` indicates that the oracle is using `wttr.in` to determine the weather in Paris on the date (it is not using its own weather satellite).

 ### Event Types